Link to Facebook

 Rental Income Taxes When Selling a Property

 The tax ramifications of selling your rental property, also known as real property.
-Should be considered, including the potential impact of capital gains tax.
+This should be considered, including the potential impact of capital gains tax.
 Long-term capital gains, such as profits gained on the sale of a rental property.
 Held for more than a year, are subject to taxation.
-As a result, the amount of money you’ll have to pay will differ based on how much money you made.
-This tax applies only if you have owned the property for more than a year, which is the case with most rental properties.
-However, a special rule applies to gain on the sale of rental property for which you took depreciation deductions.
+As a result, the amount of money you’ll have to pay will differ based on how much money you make.

 Also, keep in mind that there is a depreciation recapture tax.
 You may have benefited from the property’s depreciation, which reduces the rental’s taxable income while holding a rental property.
 You will, however, owe taxes on the entire value of depreciation charges claimed for the course of your possession of the property.
 The depreciation of personal property can also be considered as a tax deduction, as it reduces the taxable income from the rental property.